 "We are simply saying in effect: 'Credit, convertible into money, is a correct estimate of the capacity of society with its plant, culture, organisation, and moral, to deliver goods and services desired by individuals.
 Whatever unit we adopt for it, the number of these units held by the individuals who collectively compose society must be such that by surrendering these units they will receive in exchange all the goods and services which society can possibly deliver.
 As society's capacity to deliver goods and services is increased by the use of plant and still more by scientific progress, and decreased by the production, maintenance or depreciation of it, we can issue credit, in costs, at a greater rate than the rate at which we take it back through prices of ultimate products, if capacity to supply individuals exceeds desire.
-This it can always be made to do, by ensuring that the production of capital goods is secondary to a sufficient production of ultimate products, and their delivery to individuals."
+This it can always be made to do, by ensuring that the products, and their delivery to individuals."